 Kennecott Greens Creek Mining Company (KGCMC) has prepared this section of the Annual Report in accordance with the mine's General Plan of Operations (Appendix 11, Attachment C).
-A summary of all operational and monitoring activities performed at inactive production rock sites in 2005 is provided.
+A summary of all operational and monitoring activities performed at inactive production rock sites in 2007 is provided.
 Site locations are shown on Figure 2.1.
 Refer to GPO Appendix 11 for a detailed description of the facilities and associated monitoring requirements.
-Aspects of the inactive Site D are covered in the Tailings and Production Rock Site 2005 Annual Report (KGCMC, 2006), which also covers the adjacent active production rock Site 23, and the tailings facility.
+Aspects of the inactive Site D are covered in the Tailings and Production Rock Site 2007 Annual Report (KGCMC, 2008), which also covers the adjacent active production rock Site 23, and the tailings facility.

 Surface sampling entails collecting material from a grid that randomly produces the specified number of samples.
 Small sites are sampled by taking material from roughly equidistant locations along a transect across the site.
 The sampling technique is intended to minimize bias toward any one material type.
 Summary statistics for KGCMC's inactive production rock sites are presented in Table 2.1.
-Acid Base Accounting (ABA) data are summarized in Figures 2.3 and 2.4.
-Flow and water quality data are summarized in Figures 2.5 to 2.19 for all inactive production rock sites except Site E, which are summarized in Figures 2.20 to 2.32.
-A general summary of trends is discussed in this section, followed by individual site discussions in the subsequent sections.
-Refer to Figure 2.1 for general site locations, and Figure 2.2 for Site E sampling locations.
+Site and sampling locations, removal areas, and Acid Base Accounting (ABA) data are summarized in Figures 2.1 through 2.4.
+Composite flow and water quality data are summarized in Figures 2.5 to 2.19 for all inactive production rock sites except Site E, which are summarized separately in Figures 2.20 to 2.32.
+A general summary of trends is discussed in this introductory section, followed by individual site discussions in the subsequent sections.

-The results of grid sampling and water monitoring in 2005 are consistent with previous investigations (KGCMC, 1994, & 2004; Shepherd Miller, 2000; ADEC, 2003).
-These investigations concluded that some of the material is potentially acid generating but that the vast majority of the material maintains a pH greater than 6.0 and that sensitive receiving areas continue to be adequately protected.
-This annual report serves as an annual follow-up to these previous investigations and generally does not repeat data and information presented in these reports, unless doing so provides continuity and clarity.
+The results of grid sampling in 2006 and water monitoring in 2007 are consistent with previous investigations (KGCMC 1994, & 2004; Shepherd Miller, 2000; ADEC, 2003).
+These investigations concluded that some of the material is potentially acid generating but that the vast majority of the material continues to maintain a pH greater than 6.0 and that sensitive receiving areas continue to be adequately protected.
+This report serves as an annual follow-up to these previous investigations and generally does not repeat data and information presented in these reports, unless doing so provides continuity and clarity.

-Inactive Sites

-1350 960 Mill Slope Site C Site E

-Years Active (approx.) 1978-1985 1987-1988 1987-1988 1987-1988 1988-1994

-Acreage 5 1 20 2 10

-Total Volume (yds) 40,000 5,000 ND 50,000 365,000

-Prod Rock Vol (yds) 40,000 5,000 ND ND ND

-Reclamation Material (yds) 0 0 0 0 10,000

-Average NP (tCaCO 3 /kt) ND Site 134 ND ND

-Average AP (tCaCO 3 /kt) ND Removed 224 ND ND

-Average NNP (tCaCO 3 /kt) ND in 2005 -90 ND ND

-Average Rinse pH ND 4.80 ND ND
+-110 Inactive Sites 1350 960 Mill Slope Site C Site E Years Active (approx.) 1978- 1987- 1987-1988 1987-1988 1988-1994 1985 1988 Acreage 5 1 20 2 10 Total Original Volume (yds) otal Original Volume (yds) 5,000 ND 50,000 365,000 60,000 Prod Rock Volume (yds) 40,000 ND ND ND Reclamation Material (yds) 0 Site Fill 0 0 10,000 Material Removed in 2007 (yd s) 2,560 Removed in 2005 0 0 ND Average NP (tCaCO 3 /kt) in 20 06 ND III 2005 ND ND 336.4 Average AP (tCaCO 3 /kt) in 2006 ND ND ND 188.4 Average NNP (tCaCO 3 /kt)in 2006 ND ND ND 148.0 Average Rinse pH ND ND ND ND

-Table 2.1 2005 Summary Statistics for Inactive Production Rock Sites (ND=no data)
+Table 2.1 Summary Statistics for Inactive Production Rock Sites (ND=no data)